-The Company recognizes revenue from the sale of XpresSpa products and services when the services are rendered at XpresSpa stores and from the sale of products at the time products are purchased at our stores or online usually by credit card, net of discounts and applicable sales taxes.
-Accordingly, the Company recognizes revenue for our single performance obligation related to both in-store and online sales at the point at which the service has been performed or the control of the merchandise has passed to the customer.
+The Company recognizes revenue from the sale of XpresSpa products and services when the services are rendered at XpresSpa stores and from the sale of products at the time products are purchased at the Company's stores or online usually by credit card, net of discounts and applicable sales taxes.
+Accordingly, the Company recognizes revenue for the Company's single performance obligation related to both in-store and online sales at the point at which the service has been performed or the control of the merchandise has passed to the customer.
 Revenues from the XpresSpa retail and e-commerce businesses are recorded at the time goods are shipped.

-Through its XpresCheckTM Wellness Centers and under the terms of Managed Services Agreements ("MSAs") with a physician's practice, the Company offers testing services to airline employees, contractors, concessionaire employees, TSA officers and U.S. Customs and Border Protection agents, as well as the traveling public.
+Through its XpresCheckTM Wellness Centers and under the terms of the MSAs with a physician's practice, the Company offers testing services to airline employees, contractors, concessionaire employees, TSA officers and U.S. Customs and Border Protection agents, as well as the traveling public.
 The Company has entered into MSAs with professional medical service entities that provide healthcare services to patients.
 Under the terms of the MSAs, XpresTest provides office space, equipment, supplies, non-licensed staff, and management services to be used for the purpose of COVID-19 and other medical diagnostic testing in return for a management fee.
 However, as a result of uncertainties around the cash flows of the XpresCheckTM Wellness Centers, the Company concluded in 2020 that the collectability criteria to qualify as a contract under ASC 606 was not met, and therefore, revenue associated with the monthly management fee would not be recognized until a subsequent reassessment resulted in the MSAs meeting the collectability criteria.
-XpresTest recognized \$8,178 of revenue (including catch-up revenue of \$3,186 for 2020) during the three months ended March 31, 2021, under the MSAs, pursuant to reassessments in Q1 2021, of MSA agreements executed in 2020, and assessments of MSA agreements executed in 2021 resulting in management's conclusion that they met the collectability criteria.
+XpresTest recognized revenue of \$8,669 and \$16,843 (including catch-up revenue of \$3,186 for 2020) during the three and six months ended June 30, 2021, respectively, under the MSAs, pursuant to reassessments in 2021, of the MSAs executed in 2020, and assessments of MSAs executed in 2021 resulting in management's conclusion that they met the collectability criteria.
+Any revenue collected not meeting the collectability criteria is recorded as deferred revenue.

 The Company has a franchise agreement with an unaffiliated franchisee to operate an XpresSpa location.
 Under the Company's franchising model, all initial franchising fees relate to the franchise right, which is a single performance obligation that transfers over time.
-Upon receipt of the non-recurring, non-refundable initial franchise fee, management records a deferred revenue liability in Accounts payable, accrued expenses and other on the Company's condensed consolidated balance sheets and recognizes revenue on a straight-line basis over the life of the franchise agreement.
+Upon receipt of the non-recurring, non-refundable initial franchise fee, management records a deferred revenue liability and recognizes revenue on a straight-line basis over the life of the franchise agreement.

 The Company has also entered into collaborative agreements with marketing partners whereby it sells certain of its partners' products in the Company's XpresSpa spas.
 The Company acts as an agent for revenue recognition purposes and therefore records revenue net of the revenue share payable to the partners.
-Upon receipt of the non-recurring, non-refundable initial collaboration fee, management records a deferred revenue liability in Accounts payable, accrued expenses and other on the Company's condensed consolidated balance sheets and recognizes revenue on a straight-line basis over the life of the collaboration agreement.
+Upon receipt of the non-recurring, non-refundable initial collaboration fee, management records a deferred revenue liability and recognizes revenue on a straight-line basis over the life of the collaboration agreement.

-The Company excludes all sales taxes assessed to our customers from revenue.
+The Company excludes all sales taxes assessed to the Company's customers from revenue.
 Sales taxes assessed on revenues are included in Accounts payable, accrued expenses and other on the Company's condensed consolidated balance sheets until remitted to state agencies.